-As with other fleets, the pot CP sector Pacific cod allocation is a BSAI wide allocation and may be caught in the BS and/or in the AI.
+As with other fleets, the pot CP sector Pacific cod allocation is a BSAI wide allocation and may be fished in the BS and/or in the AI.
 To fish for Pacific cod with pot gear in the AI, a vessel must have an AI subarea endorsement on its LLP, as well as a non-trawl endorsement, and a Pacific cod pot gear endorsement if the vessel is 60 feet or greater, length overall.
-Vessels active in the fishery also fish for halibut and sablefish, crab, or target Pacific cod for use as crab bait.
+Vessels active in the fishery also fish for sablefish and crab, longline for halibut, and fish for Pacific cod for use as crab bait.